Fall time: the changing leaves, the smell of pumpkin spice, and of course, an flurry of holiday marketing campaigns.

 3. Black Friday marketing

-After Thanksgiving, the next biggest shopping day is Black Friday (and Cyber Monday).
+After Thanksgiving, the next biggest shopping day is Black Friday, followed immediately by Cyber Monday.
 Black Friday marketing campaigns target shoppers looking to get a good deal.
 If done well, Black Friday and Cyber Monday campaigns can add up to 25% of a business’s yearly revenue.

-While Black Friday used to just be one day of sales, it has now expanded into Cyber Monday and for some, even longer.
+While Black Friday used to just be one day of sales, it has now expanded into a whole weekend of sales.
+And for some, even longer.
 Walmart offers a week of deals leading up to Black Friday.

 black friday marketing